AYJF/SGP4-SDP4/README.md

 ## Getting Started

+After looking for some time for some suitable package for the right job with satellite tracking in dart language, I wasn't to be able to find any.
+That's how sgp4_sdp4 was born!

 The SGP4/SDP4 package are implementations of NORAD algorithms for determining satellite location and velocity in Earth orbit.
-The algorithms come from the December, 1980 NORAD document ["Space Track Report No. 3"](http://www.celestrak.com/publications/AIAA/2006-6753/).
+The algorithms come from the December, 1980 NORAD document ["Space Track Report No. 3"](https://www.celestrak.com/publications/AIAA/2006-6753/).
 The orbital algorithms implemented in SGP4/SDP4 package are: SGP4, for "near-Earth" objects, and SDP4 for "deep space" objects.
 These algorithms are widely used in the satellite tracking community and produce very accurate results when provided with current NORAD two-line element data.

 The package contains complete source code for the SGP4/SDP4 algorithms, miscellaneous supporting classes, and an example program that demonstrates how to calculate the ECI position of a satellite, as well as its geo coordinates(lat,lng)